fpgaemu/fpgaemu/docs/Infrastructure.rst

 and select :guilabel:`Create HDL Wrapper`.
 Just like before, this will generate an RTL wrapper file for this block diagram, which we can instantiate into our PCIe example design in the next section.

-.. _Connecting MIG PCIe BRAM:
+.. _BASIC Connecting MIG PCIe BRAM:

 Connecting it All Together
 --------------------------